jobrouter/typo3-process/Documentation/module.rst

    :aspect:`Field Size (required)`

       This option is only shown with type :guilabel:`Text`.
 Enter the size of the field.
-When :ref:`transmitting <configuration-transmit-command>`
+When :ref:`starting an instance via the transfer table
-      the fields the values are truncated if too long to prevent errors when starting an instance.
+      <configuration-start-command>` the fields the values are truncated if too
+      long to prevent errors when starting an instance.
 To disable the truncation enter `0`.

    .. note::